 Management reviews the net carrying value of all property and equipment and other long-lived assets, including mineral properties, on a periodic basis in accordance with ASC 360-10.
-We estimate the net realizable value of an asset based on the estimated undiscounted future cash flows that will be generated from operations at each property, the estimated salvage value of the surface plant and equipment and the value associated with property interests.
-These estimates of undiscounted future cash flows are dependent upon the estimates of metal to be recovered from proven and probable ore reserves, future production cost estimates and future metal price estimates over the estimated remaining life of the mineral property.
+We estimate the net realizable value of an asset based on the estimated undiscounted future cash flows that will be generated from operations at each property, the estimated salvage value of the surface plant and equipment, expected cash receipts from the sale or leasing of owned mining claims, and the value associated with property interests.
+These estimates of undiscounted future cash flows can be dependent upon the estimates of metal to be recovered from proven and probable ore reserves, future production cost estimates, and future metal price estimates over the estimated remaining life of the mineral property.
 If undiscounted cash flows are less than the carrying value of an asset, an impairment loss will be measured as the amount by which the carrying amount exceeds the assets fair value.

-Management's estimates of metal prices, recoverable proven and probable ore reserves, and operating, capital and reclamation costs are subject to risks and uncertainties of change affecting the recoverability of our investment in various projects.
-Although management believes it has made a reasonable estimate of these factors based on current conditions and information, it is reasonably possible that changes could occur in the near term which could adversely affect management's estimate of net cash flows expected to be generated from our mineral properties and the need for asset impairment write-downs.
+Management's estimates of metal prices, recoverable proven and probable ore reserves, future revenues, and operating, capital and reclamation costs are subject to risks and uncertainties of change affecting the recoverability of our investment in various projects.
+Although management believes it has made a reasonable estimate of these factors based on current conditions and information, it is reasonably possible that changes could occur in the near term which could adversely affect management's estimate of net cash flows expected to be generated from our mineral properties and the need for asset impairment writedowns.